tsully/clojure-for-js-devs/README.md

-This project is intended as an educational tool to teach JavaScript developers how to set up their first microservice. clojure-for-js-devs is a simple microservice that counts how many times the user visits the `/counter` route.
+This project is intended as an educational tool to teach JavaScript developers how to set up their first Clojure microservice. `clojure-for-js-devs` is a simple Clojure microservice that counts how many times the user visits the `/counter` route.

 ### Run the project